timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VII-AVIATION PROGRAMS/PART A-AIR COMMERCE AND SAFETY/subpart iii-safety/CHAPTER 447-SAFETY REGULATION/CHAPTER 447-SAFETY REGULATION.md

 * (b) CIVIL PENALTY.—The Administrator may impose a civil penalty under section 46301 for each violation of this section.

-### §44737.
-Special rule for certain aircraft operations.
+### §44740.
+Special rule for certain aircraft operations
 * (a) IN GENERAL.—The operator of an aircraft with a special airworthiness certification in the experimental category may—

-  * (1) operate the aircraft for the purpose of conducting a space support vehicle flight (as that term is defined in chapter 50902 of title 51); and
+  * (1) operate the aircraft for the purpose of conducting a space support vehicle flight (as that term is defined in section 50902 of title 51); and

   * (2) conduct such flight under such certificate carrying persons or property for compensation or hire—